DownR1ce/project/README.md

 ### Fun Facts
 Did you know the original Snake game was created in the 1970s and gained popularity on Nokia phones in the late 1990s?

+## Code
+### Maps
+Each of our maps is randomly generated (DFS), using two vector types (MazeMap_hide & MazeMap_show) to store hidden and displayed maps.
+The purpose of doing this is to hide some elements, such as mines, so that they can be easily identified character's movement.

+### Player
+Multiple global variables were used (extern variables in .h file), such as player's heart, number_of_minesweeping and so on.
+This can facilitate judgment in each different file.
+The player coordinates are recorded through a struct type called coordinate.

+### Movement
+By comparing using MazeMap_hide and MazeMap_show, determine which blocks players can move, which blocks are mines, and which blocks are doors.

+### Mini Games
+We have completed four different mini games and integrated them into a vector variable, which can be used to generate random numbers to achieve the method of randomly entering the mini game.

+### utils
+By using visual numbers to alert players of the number of mines around(5*5).
+The map can be centered in the terminal output.

+### Ctime
+Using the Ctime library to simulate loading pages

+### Different Environments
+The code will automatically determine the player's environment, such as Windows or iOS, and execute different code commands.

+# Author's Words
+"Remember, this game requires good memory and intelligence, use your brain to find the solution!!! :) I guarantee that every map has a solution.
+You can determine which row or column has mines by constantly moving your character and check the mine number, which is completely different from normal Minesweeping O.o, That's it, have a fun in Terminal Intruder!!"